telerik/kendo-ui-core/docs/controls/hybrid/styles/styling.md

         color: green;
     }

-Additionally a single View tint color can be changed by simply adding a CSS class to it and changing the above CSS accordingly.
-Make sure to avoid raising the CSS specificity above 20
+### Change iOS7 Tint Color for Specific Views

-(avoid #ID selectors and !important), or all text in the View will be colorized.
+Additionally, a single View tint color can be changed by simply adding a CSS class to it and changing the above CSS accordingly.
+Make sure to avoid raising the CSS specificity above 20 (avoid `#ID` selectors and `!important`), otherwise all the text in the View will be colorized.

-### Change the iOS7 tint color for a specific View
+###### Example

     .specific-view .k-list,
     .specific-view .k-slider,